 Reconnecting habitats isn’t always straightforward, and care needs to be taken not to create further problems.
 For example, by linking up two woodlands with the intention of spreading red squirrel populations, one might actually allow the introduced grey squirrel into an area it did not formerly inhabit.
 In some cases the width of the linkage may simply not be enough to benefit the creature in mind – a bear, for instance, may require a substantially wider corridor than a butterfly!
 Furthermore, issues such as surrounding land use and land ownership need to be addressed.
 Nonetheless, re-establishing a more connected landscape should be seen as a conservation priority.

 Trees for Life’s work

-The surviving patches of Scotland's Caledonian Forest are a prime example of a severely fragmented habitat, with relatively small and widely scattered remnants.
-For example, within the Trees for Life target area, most of the sites we work in, such as Achnashellach, Glen Affric, Grudie and the rest, are all disconnected from each other.
+The surviving patches of Scotland’s Caledonian Forest are a prime example of a severely fragmented habitat, with relatively small and widely scattered remnants.
+For example, within the Trees for Life Core Area, most of the sites we work in, such as Achnashellach, Glen Affric, Grudie and the rest, are all disconnected from each other.
 To counter this, we have already taken steps to enhance forest connectivity.
-On a strategic level, we have been using our GIS (Geographical Information System - see the Spring 2001 edition of Caledonia Wild!) to help us target priority areas for creating linkages between remaining woodland fragments.
+On a strategic level, we have been using our GIS (Geographical Information System) to help us target priority areas for creating linkages between remaining woodland fragments.